 Sunnyslope County Water District reads meters on a monthly cycle, which is the basis for your water bills.
-District personnel read every meter every month.
+District personnel take readings from every meter every month.

-The District currently has "state of the art" radio read meters.
+All District customers have been provided with "state of the art" radio read meters.
 These meters transmit your meter reading to a remote reading device.
 (If your meter is the new radio read type, there will be a black disk on top of your meter box lid.
 Care must be taken when removing the lid not to damage the wire connected to the water meter.
 Any damage to this device will be the responsibility of the property owner.)